 As little as 750mg of beta alanine can cause a bit of these pins on the skin, and doubling the dose to 1.5g will justify quite a bit more.
 Either way, Beta alanine studies show that you’re converting to carnosine.

-You will see considerable improvements in the gym, in the pool, on the track, and everywhere else after a 2-3 weeks of taking beta alanine — so get the best deals here at PricePlow.
+You will see considerable improvements in the gym, in the pool, on the track, and everywhere else after a 2-3 weeks of taking beta alanine — so get some great deals here at PricePlow.